All Episodes

 One of the reasons for doing this is to make it easier to take money away from people.

-If he goes out and he tells these audiences that people who've achieved and have success really didn't earn it.
+If he goes out and he tells these audiences that people who've achieved and have success really didn't earn it, and they just did it on the backs of other people.

 And they had a lot of help.

-And the people that really made it happen haven't Gotten anything out of the Obama is paving the way for raising taxes on those people or other confiscatory measures with ease.
+Obama is paving the way for raising taxes on those people or other confiscatory measures with ease.

-And have the public applaud it because yeah, they took it from you.
+And have the public applaud it because, yeah, they took it from you.

-Obama's telling they took it from you.
+Obama's telling, he took it from you.

 You built the road that led to the guy's factory.